youldash/iOS/Day 5/README.md

 Next comes the part where you import a few selected sound files into you project...

-* Drag it into Xcode (preferably under the the "Grapher" group icon).
+* Drag them all into Xcode (preferably under the the "Grapher" group icon).
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise12.0.4.png" width="100%" /></div>

 The same dialog from previous, will appear if this step is successful (again, make sure you mark "Copy items if needed")